elixirschool/elixirschool/es/lessons/ecto/querying.md

 iex> title = "Ready Player One"
 "Ready Player One"
 iex> query = from(m in Movie, where: m.title == ^title, select: m.tagline)
-%Ecto.Query<from m in Example.Movie, where: m.title == ^"Ready Player One",
+%Ecto.Query<from m in Friends.Movie, where: m.title == ^"Ready Player One",
  select: m.tagline>
 iex> Repo.all(query)